SharePoint/sp-dev-docs/docs/general-development/step-2-adding-the-content-editor-and-excel-services-web-parts.md

 ### To add the Content Editor web part and the Excel Services web part

-1. Create a new Web Parts Page.
+1. Create a new web parts Page.

-2. Add a Content Editor web part to the Web Parts Page that you just created.
+2. Add a Content Editor web part to the web parts Page that you just created.

 3. Feed the URL for the text file that you created in  [Step 1: Creating a ECMAScript Text File](step-1-creating-a-ecmascript-text-file.md) to the Content Editor web part.
 You do this by adding the URL for the text file that you uploaded to a trusted document library in [Step 1: Creating a ECMAScript Text File](step-1-creating-a-ecmascript-text-file.md).